Perenco: Congo

+Perenco operates four offshore fields in the Republic of Congo: Emeraude Field (2001), Yombo Field (2002), Likouala Field (2010) and PNGF-Sud Fields (2017).

 Democratic Republic of Congo (DRC)

-Since Perenco's arrival in the region in 2000, production has increased significantly through continual investment in new production wells (about 30 per year), and through the company's technical expertise (such as modifications to the pumping systems) focused on completing the primary recovery process and starting the secondary and tertiary recovery processes.
+Since Perenco's arrival in the region in 2000, production has increased significantly through continual investment in new production wells (about 30 per year).
+The company's technical expertise (such as modifications to the pumping systems) focused on completing the primary recovery process and starting the secondary and tertiary recovery processes.
 Perenco is the DRC's sole oil producer and is the largest investor and taxpayer in the country.